WITH THE WILLOUGHBY SYMPHONY ORCHESTRA ONCE AGAIN

 TASMANIAN SYMPHONY ORCHESTRA'S AUSTRALIAN COMPOSERS' SCHOOL (2018-19)

-I have been working on my first every concertino (a mini concerto!).
+I have just completed my first every concertino (a mini concerto!).
 The piece, titled Glass Ocean, is for Cor Anglais and Symphony Orchestra and was specifically composed for Dinah Woods under the guidance of composers Matthew Hindson and Paul Stanhope, and conductor Elena Schwartz.

-Whilst composing this piece I imagined a glass ocean upon which we could walk and gaze down through cristaline beauty at the world below.
+Whilst composing this piece I imagined a glass ocean upon which we could walk and gaze down through crystalline beauty at the world below.
 I imagined the various colours, textures and shapes that would become visible and wondered what it would be like if we could slice the ocean in half and observe the activity within without the water flowing over, as if looking through a large glass window at the aquarium.
-As the varying moods and atmospheres of this piece developed, the work began to have two meanings - one that celebrates the beauty of our aquatic life, and the other that realises the destruction and suffering we have inflicted on this ecosystem in need of our protection.

 In September this year I will head down to Hobart to workshop this new piece the Tasmanian Symphony Orchestra as part of their Australian Composers' School.
 The work will be performed in Hobart on Wednesday 25th September.